Yoga and meditation: strength, balance and relaxation for body and mind

 Wonderful yoga classes with clear step by step instructions

-Prices for yoga classes in Jordan, Holland and online
+Prices for yoga and meditation classes in person and online

-Below prices are based on a one-time class of around 75 minutes
+Below prices are based on a one-time class of 75 minutes.

 After class tea or a refreshing drink is served.